-This Christmas more than 1500 children in Wales will be without a home.
+This spring, almost 7,500 people in Wales will be without a home.

-An alarming number of children will be living in hostels, B&Bs, hotels or flats with insufficient space for eating, sleeping and playing.
+An alarming number of people will be living in hostels, B&Bs, hotels or flats with insufficient space for eating and sleeping.

 This ‘temporary accommodation’ is intended to be short-term, but the housing crisis means that people could be stuck here for several months or even years, with little hope for a permanent home.
 Conditions can be cramped, with families sometimes living in one room and forced to eat dinner on the bed or floor.

 Natalie and her four year old daughter have been without a home since February 2021.
 With low windows and exposed wires, their temporary accommodation is unsafe and Natalie is fearful of her daughter coming to harm.

 “She hates it here.
 She cries every time we return and the noise from outside at night frightens her.”